kenderb/bubble-sort/README.md

 # bubble-sort#

-It is an original website.
-The design was provided by  Cindy Shin in Behance.It is Made with HTML, CSS and Bootstrap .
-The website uses the Bootstrap grid system as well as media queries to achieve responsiveness.
-Additionally, there is the use of industry-standard tools (flexbox) to palce elements in this page.

-![screenshot]
+This is an algorithm project done to practice knowledge on Ruby.
+We implement the sort and search algorithm to solve the challenge.

 ## Built With

--ruby

-## Live Demo

-[Live Demo Link]
+- Ruby
+- VS Code

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+Clone or download the repo and run with Ruby on the shell.

 ### Prerequisites

-- A operating system such as Windows, MAC, or Linux
-- A modern browser such as Google Chrome, Mozilla Firefox, or Microsoft Edge
+- Ruby 2.7.0p0

 ### Setup
-- Clone or download the repo and run the HTML File.
+- Clone or download the repo and run with Ruby on the shell.

-### Run tests
--ruby

 ## Authors